Robert F. Kennedy Bridge: Usage

-The toll revenues from the RFK Bridge pay for a portion of the public transit subsidy for the New York City Transit Authority and the commuter railroads.
+The toll revenues from the RFK Bridge pay for a portion of the public transit funding for the New York City Transit Authority and the commuter railroads.
 The bridge had annual average daily traffic of 164,116 in 2014.
-For that year, the bridge saw annual toll-paying traffic rise by 2.9% to 59.9million, generating $393.6million in revenue at an average toll of $6.57.
+For that year, the bridge saw annual toll-paying traffic rise by 2.9% to 59.9 million, generating $393.6 million in revenue at an average toll of $6.57.

 Pedestrian and bicycle sidewalks

 The bridge has sidewalks on all three spans where the TBTA officially requires bicyclists to walk their bicycles across due to safety concerns.
 However, the signs stating this requirement have been usually ignored by bicyclists, and the New York City Government has recommended that the TBTA should reassess this kind of bicycling ban.
-Stairs on the 2 km Queens span impede handicapped access, and only the northern sidewalk on that span is open to traffic; the Queens end of the southern sidewalk was demolished in the early 2000s.
+Stairs on the 2 km Queens span impede access by disabled people, and only the northern sidewalk on that span is open to traffic; the Queens end of the southern sidewalk was demolished in the early 2000s.
 The two sidewalks of the Bronx span are connected to one long and winding ramp at the Randalls Island end, though another pedestrian bridge between Randalls Island and the neighborhood of Port Morris, Bronx, opened to the east of the RFK Bridge in November 2015.